TrustworthyDL/LeBA/README.md

 ##### Pretrain models and model used in exps

-You can find the models we used in experiments and pretrained in this folder on [Baudu driver](https://pan.baidu.com/s/1--gi2rJagnGZ3kcY5vQKQg)(Password:r4z6) and [Google Driver](https://drive.google.com/file/d/11DHdogeJbunThQMP8PgORO7kcOggPSD-/view?usp=sharing).
+You can find the models we used in experiments and pretrained in this folder on [Baidu Wangpan](https://pan.baidu.com/s/1--gi2rJagnGZ3kcY5vQKQg)(Password:r4z6) and [Google Drive](https://drive.google.com/file/d/11DHdogeJbunThQMP8PgORO7kcOggPSD-/view?usp=sharing).